 Michael Holroyd was awarded the 2005 David Cohen British Literature Prize.
-His latest books are: A Strange Eventful History (2008), which tells the story of two theatrical dynasties - those of Ellen Terry and Henry Irving; and A Book of Secrets: Illegitimate Daughters, Absent Fathers (2010).
+His latest books are: A Strange Eventful History (2008), which tells the story of two theatrical dynasties - those of Ellen Terry and Henry Irving; A Book of Secrets: Illegitimate Daughters, Absent Fathers (2010); and On Wheels (2013).

 Michael Holroyd is one of Britain’s foremost literary biographers.

 In Works on Paper: The Craft of Biography & Autobiography (2002), a selection from his lectures, essays and reviews, he reflects on his subjects as well as the history and nature of the art-form itself.
 He begins his reflections by facetiously playing Devil’s Advocate in ‘The Case Against Biography’: ‘Between history and the novel stands biography, their unwanted offspring, which has brought a great embarrassment to them both’.
 He moves on to more serious matters concerning the ethics of writing biographies – noting the deliberate burning of personal papers by authors such as Dickens and Hardy - arriving at an elegant justification: ‘I believe that the literary biographer can stretch out a hand to his subject and invite him, invite her, to write one more work posthumously and in collaboration’.